lightning/bolts/11-payment-encoding.md

 the SHA-2 256-bit hash of the `payment_preimage` which will be given in return for payment.

-A writer MUST NOT include more than one `d`, `h`, or `x` fields, and MAY include more than one `f` field.

-A writer MUST include either a `d` or `h` field, and MUST NOT include both.
+A writer MUST include either exactly one `d` or exactly one `h` field.
 If included, a writer SHOULD make `d` a complete description of the purpose of the payment.
 If included, a writer MUST make the preimage of the hashed description in `h` available through some unspecified means, which SHOULD be a complete description of the purpose of the payment.

-A writer SHOULD use the minimum `x` `data_length` possible.
+A writer MAY include one `x` field, which SHOULD use the minimum `data_length` possible.

-A writer MAY include an `n` field, which MUST be set to the public key used to create the `signature`.
+A writer MAY include one `n` field, which MUST be set to the public key used to create the `signature`.

-If a writer offers more than one of any field type, it MUST specify the most-preferred field first, followed by less-preferred fields in order.

-For bitcoin payments, a writer MUST set an
-`f` field to a valid witness version and program, or `17` followed by a public key hash, or `18` followed by a script hash.
+A writer MAY include one or more `f` fields.
+For bitcoin payments, a writer MUST set an `f` field to a valid witness version and program, or `17` followed by a public key hash, or `18` followed by a script hash.